 - If the UE returns to the PLMN A from PLMN B to perform a TAU due to mobility or periodic Update reasons, the TAU may include a release request indication and optionally assistance information.
 If no assistance information is provided, the existing paging filtering is removed.
 The release request indication is needed so that the network does not unnecessarily keep the UE in Connected state.

-Editor's note: RAN WG's feedback is expected as decision input info for the leave procedure for NR/5GS.

 - In the NAS SERVICE REQUEST or TAU message indicating leave request (EPS case), the UE provides leaving indication to the CN and the UE may provide assistance information to the network in the leaving procedure regarding MT data/signalling handling.

 - The assistance information may include